vishwa-aloka-16/FlyCast/README.md

 ## Project Overview

-The model is trained to predict the probability of flight cancellations using logistic regression.
-It uses a simplified dataset where categorical variables such as `Airline`, `Origin`, and `Destination` are encoded into numeric values.
-The model's performance is evaluated using classification metrics such as confusion matrix and classification report.
+This basic version focuses on logistic regression for predicting flight cancellations, using a subset of features.
+The larger project will incorporate additional prediction features, such as flight delays, and a user integration system for personalized notifications and decision support.

 ### Data

-The dataset used for this project has been reduced for performance and simplicity.
-The original dataset, containing detailed flight data, cannot be uploaded due to privacy or file size restrictions.
-A subset of this data is available in the `data/flight_delays_test.csv` file for use in the model.
+The dataset used for this project has been reduced to fit the scope of the basic version.
+The original dataset, containing more detailed flight data, cannot be uploaded due to privacy or file size constraints.
+A simplified version of the dataset is available in the `data/flight_delays_test.csv` file.

 ### Code Overview

 1. **Load and Process Data:**

    * The data is loaded from a CSV file using `pandas`.
-   * The relevant columns (`Airline`, `Origin`, `Destination`, `Cancelled`) are selected and stored in `delay_df`.
+   * Relevant columns (`Airline`, `Origin`, `Destination`, `Cancelled`) are selected.
    * The `Cancelled` column is converted from boolean to integer (`0` for not cancelled, `1` for cancelled).

 2. **Label Encoding:**